Green Schools Newpark has been active since 2013. In that time we have been

 Green Schools Newpark activities often stretch far beyond Newpark and Blackrock.

 Students have done beach cleans in Killiney, Dun Laoghaire and Booterstown, attended conferences such as the Green Schools Expo in the RDS, the Eco-Conference in the Dún Laoghaire–Rathdown County Council buildings and the Water Forum in Newbridge county Kildare.
+Students have spent three days in Cloughjordan Eco-Village.
+Last year one student via the Water Ambassador Programme went to Bali to the Ocean Youth Summit.

 People from all across the school are involved with Green Schools Newpark, not just the